RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Where the CSS is identified in certificates as an authoritative source for revocation information, the operations of that authority are considered within the scope of this CP.
 A Certificate Status Server (CSS) shall assert all the policy OIDs for which it is authoritative.
 Examples include OCSP servers that are identified in the authority information access (AIA) extension.
-OCSP servers that are locally trusted, as described in RFC 2560, are not covered by this policy.
+OCSP servers that are locally trusted, as described in \[RFC 6960\], are not covered by this policy.

 ### Registration Authorities